PostHog/posthog.com/contents/docs/contribute/coding-conventions/index.md

 We try to be very explicit about this separation, and avoid local React state wherever possible, with exceptions for the `lib/` folder.
 Having all our data in one layer makes for code that's easier to [test](https://kea.js.org/docs/guide/testing), and observe.
 Basically, getting your [data layer](https://kea.js.org/blog/data-first-frontend-revolution) right is hard enough.
 We aim to not make it harder by constraining your data to a DOM-style hierarchy.

-Hence the explicity in keeping the layers separate.
+Hence the explicitly in keeping the layers separate.

 #### General tips